OrifInformatique/ci_packbase_v4/orif/common/readme.md

 ### 4.2
 - Make administration link and administration menu configurable
+- Add new common strings in language file

 ### 4.1
 - Add CDN for Bootstrap icons in header view
 - Add new common strings in language file